CONNECT WITH me ON INSTAGRAM

 Trying to decide where to stay in Cuba?
 Here’s a guide to the different accommodation types and locations focused on ...

 Trying to decide where to stay in Cuba?
-Here’s a guide to the different accommodation types and locations focused on Havana.
+Here’s a guide to the different accommodation types and locations focused on Havana and Varadero.
 Though it applies equally well across the island.

-By the end of this short article you’ll understand why smart travellers choose to book their accommodation in Cuba on Airbnb.
+By the end of this short article, you’ll understand why smart travelers choose to book their accommodation in Cuba on Airbnb.

 Cuban Accommodation | Types

 There are only two types of accommodation in Cuba.
-There are conventional hotels and ‘casa particulars’ which are home stays of the type you are likely familiar with if you have used Airbnb.
+There are conventional hotels and ‘casa particulars’, which are home stays of the type you’re likely familiar with if you’ve used Airbnb.

 In fact, all of the Airbnb’s shown in Cuba are casa particulars.
 They are private properties registered with the government for the provision of accommodation to foreigners.

-Each location you stay will need to record and register your stay on their premises with the government.
+In each location you stay, they will need to record and register your stay on their premises with the government.
 Whether you stay in a hotel or a casa particular, they will take down your passport details and the dates you stayed and record them.

 Don’t expect to be able to randomly couch surf your way across Cuba.
-It won’t happen and you will need to be registered and booked according to the government regulations prevailing at that time.
+It won’t happen and you’ll need to be registered and booked according to the government regulations prevailing at that time.

 So, there’s two types of accommodation in Cuba.
 There are hotels and casa particulars.
 But should you choose a hotel or a casa particular for your accommodation in Cuba?
 Well, each has its pros and cons.